Skip to main content

 Photo exhibition

-With this exhibition, Hof joins the ranks of the most renowned institutions that have already hosted Ute and Werner Mahler, such as Deichtorhallen Hamburg in 2014, Gropius Bau Berlin in 2016, Kunsthalle Rostock in 2020, Kunsthalle Erfurt in 2024 and C/O Berlin in 2024.
+With this exhibition, Hof joins the ranks of the most renowned venues that have already hosted Ute and Werner Mahler, such as Deichtorhallen Hamburg in 2014, Gropius Bau Berlin in 2016, Kunsthalle Rostock in 2020, Kunsthalle Erfurt in 2024 and C/O Berlin in 2024.

 The strange days

-With the project "The Strange Days", Ute Mahler and Werner Mahler embark on an expedition into familiar territory.
-They search for the surprising in their surroundings, they find the unexpected in everyday situations.
+situations.
 They do not change anything, they do not stage anything.
 Only by deciding which section of reality they choose do they give the objects their space, in which they begin their own life.
 In deserted landscapes, they find still lifes that are waiting to be seen and yet do not reveal their mystery.

 Monalises of the suburbs

-Monalisen der Vorstädte" was the first joint work by Ute Mahler and Werner Mahler.
 In the suburbs of Reykjavik, Liverpool, Minsk, Berlin and Florence, they photographed young women between the ages of childhood and adulthood.
 The women sit on a chair with a headrest in front of streets and squares in their everyday surroundings to have their portraits taken.
-They are focused on themselves and a deep and enigmatic beauty is visible in their faces.
-The backdrop of the periphery, the seemingly interchangeable backgrounds reinforce the individuality and power of the women.
+They are focussed on themselves and their faces reveal a deep and enigmatic beauty.
+The backdrop of the

 Where the world came to an end

-Ute Mahler and Werner Mahler were among the most important photographers of the GDR fashion magazine "Sibylle" and thus also shaped its international reputation.
 The magazine, which was published from 1956 to 1995, was regarded as the "Vogue of the East", not least because of Mahler's photographs.
 A selection that was created for the FAZ magazine in 2020 is on display in Hof.
-Fashion is the focus, the occasion and the subject.
+Fashion is in the foreground, is the occasion and theme.
 At the same time, however, the choice of motif and arrangement make the images a statement on fashion photography and a commentary on the genre.

 Information about the exhibition